ionic-team/ng-cordova/docs/plugins/capture/index.md

 ---

-This plugin allows you to record sound, video and images through the native capabilities of the device
+This plugin allows you to record sound, video and images through the native capabilities of the device.

 ```bash
 $ cordova plugin add cordova-plugin-media-capture